In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-This section presents an example, which demonstrates, how \SPOT can be used to tune the \SANN algorithm defined at level L2.
-The goal of this tuning procedure is to determine improved parameter settings for the \SANN algorithm.
-As a level L1 function, which will be optimized by \SANN, the sphere function was chosen.
+This section presents an example, which demonstrates, how \texttt{SPOT} can be used to tune the \texttt{SANN} algorithm defined at level L2.
+The goal of this tuning procedure is to determine improved parameter settings for the \texttt{SANN} algorithm.
+As a level L1 function, which will be optimized by \texttt{SANN}, the sphere function was chosen.